-The abbey originates circa 1040 and Isembert I. In 1088 Hugues VI de Lusignan offered the church to the Abbey Saint- Cyprien of Poitiers.
+The abbey originates circa 1040 and in 1088 Hugues VI de Lusignan offered the church to the Abbey Saint- Cyprien of Poitiers.
 Around 1094 Pope Urbain II had the Benedictine monks replaced with regular canons of the Saint-Augustin order, who held the abbey until the French Revolution.

 The abbey church was erected at the end of the 12th century in 1175 and was consecrated in 1192 under the reign of Philippe Auguste.
 The abbey soon prospers with numerous donations and exchanges with the abbey of Merci-Dieu.

 However at the end of the Hundred Years War, in 1428, resources had dwindled so much so that only 10 of the 24 monks remained.
-In 1768, towards the end of Louis 15th’s reign, only 5 monks still remain.
-During the Revolution, the canons’ houses were sold as State assets to private buyers, but the abbey remained State property but no one maintained it.
+In 1768, towards the end of Louis 15th’s reign, only 5 monks remained.
+During the Revolution, the canons’ houses were sold as State assets to private buyers, but the abbey remained State property but sadly no one maintained it.

 Chapelle St. Pierre was erected in the 12th century on the highest point of the cliff, and the remains of a feudal mound can still be seen today.
 The chapel is separated from the fortress by the ‘Tranchee des Anglais’ (The Trench of the English): a crack developed by man.
 It’s said to be cut by soldiers trying to reach the chateau.
 Bertrand du Guesclin would have taken the chateau back from the English through this passage.